-Given the common maladies of aging, such as arthritis, which affect hand strength and dexterity, old geezers like myself who carry a handgun everyday for self-defense want something reliable, that’s easy to operate and simple to maintain.
+Given the common maladies of aging — such as arthritis — which affect hand strength and dexterity, old geezers like myself who carry a handgun every day for self-defense want something reliable, easy to operate and simple to maintain.
 Amongst big bore, defensive, semi-automatic pistols, that spells G-L-O-C-K.

-The Glock is user-friendly, durable, reliable, low maintenance, and eminently shootable.
+The Glock is user-friendly, durable, reliable, low maintenance and eminently shootable.
 Recoil in every Glock is very manageable for its caliber.
 The Glock slide is easy to grasp and doesn’t require extraordinary strength to work.
 There aren’t a lot of buttons and levers to operate, so extraordinary dexterity is not required.
-Glocks are built to take a lot of neglect and abuse, and to continue functioning under the most adverse of conditions.
+Glocks are built to take a lot of neglect and abuse but continue to function under the most adverse of conditions.
 A new, out-of-the-box Glock will have an expected service life of well over 200,000 rounds.
 That means it should outlast you!

-Nevertheless, despite the Glock’s remarkable durability and dependability, cleaning your Glock is still necessary.
-If you make time for cleaning your Glock, or whatever your defensive firearm is, it will stay in shape to take care of you.
+Despite the Glock’s remarkable durability and dependability, cleaning your Glock is still necessary.
+If you make time for cleaning your Glock (or whatever defensive firearm you own), it will stay in shape to take care of you.
 The good news is that you don’t have to be an armorer or gunsmith to learn how to field strip (disassemble) your Glock for routine inspection and cleaning.
-Just read your Glock owner’s manual (Instructions for Use) and this article.
+Just read your Glock owner’s manual and this article.

 Glock Maintenance Schedule

 Unlike many other auto-loading pistols with tightly machined tolerances, the Glock does not need to be over-cleaned.
-If you are one of those types who likes to clean your gun a lot (right before and after every shooting session), exercise your need with another gun!
+If you are one who likes to clean your gun a lot (right before and after each shooting session), exercise your need with another gun!
 Your Glock also doesn’t like to be over-lubricated.
 New Glocks come with a copper-colored lubricant on portions of the slide’s interior for long-term lubrication.
-This lapping compound should not be removed, and shouldn’t be mixed with gun oils, which can create a gluey, gooey mess!
+This lapping compound should not be removed or mixed with gun oils, which can create a gluey, gooey mess!
 With that said, cleaning your Glock pistol should be done regularly.

-My routine is to field strip and clean my gun after every two to three trips to the gun range, or if I have run more than 400 rounds through it since its last cleaning.
-However, if you carry your gun a lot, even if you haven’t shot it much, it should be cleaned, lubricated, and function-checked at least once every three months.
-Carrying a gun exposes it to body oils, sweat, dirt, dust, lint, moisture, etc. Once a year, you also might want to consider taking your Glock handgun to a Certified Glock Armorer or qualified gunsmith (who works on Glocks regularly) to have it detail stripped and detail cleaned.
+My routine is to field strip and clean my gun after every two to three trips to the gun range or if I have run more than 400 rounds through it since its last cleaning.
+However, if you carry your gun a lot _ even if you haven’t shot it much — it should be cleaned, lubricated and function-checked at least once every three months.
+Carrying a gun exposes it to body oils, sweat, dirt, dust, lint, moisture, etc. Once a year, you also might want to consider taking your Glock handgun to a Certified Glock Armorer or qualified gunsmith (who works on Glocks regularly) to have it detail stripped and cleaned.

 It is vital for your own safety and the safety of others that (a) you make sure your pistol is unloaded before commencing to field strip it and (b) that there be no live ammunition whatsoever in the cleaning area.
 To prepare to field strip your Glock:

-1) With your pistol facing in a safe direction, remove the magazine, and then rack the slide to eject a round from the chamber if the chamber is loaded.
-Always remove the magazine first before ejecting a round from the chamber.
-Otherwise you will just chamber another round!
+1) With your pistol facing in a safe direction, remove the magazine.
+Then, if the chamber is loaded, rack the slide to eject a round.
+Always remove the magazine first before ejecting a round from the chamber; otherwise you will just chamber another round!

-2) With no magazine in the magazine well, lock the slide back and visually and with your little finger check the chamber, bolt face and magazine well (through the ejection port) to make the sure the gun has been cleared and made safe.
+2) With no magazine in the magazine well, lock the slide back.
+Visually and with your little finger, check the chamber, bolt face and magazine well (through the ejection port) to make sure the gun has been cleared and made safe.

 1) Pointing the gun away from any person or objects of value (i.e., a safe direction), rack the slide to return the slide into battery and close the action.
 Check that the chamber is clear one more time.